serp-spider/documentation/docs/search-engine/google/parse-page.md

 ## Custom parsing

-Sometimes you need information that are not available in out parser.
+Sometimes you need information that are not available in our parser.

 First of all, search if someone already asked for this feature on the [issue tracker](https://github.com/serp-spider/search-engine-google/issues).